Women's shelter: Effects

 Women often suffer lasting mental conditions from their abuse including anxiety disorders, depression, and posttraumatic stress disorders (PTSD).
 Since women in shelters have more likely experienced severe physical and mental abuse than those who do not utilize these services, they are also more likely to experience PTSD.
-In fact, a national organizational survey compiled four separate studies of female support group or shelter users and reported PTSD rates between 45% and 84% (Astin, Lawrence, Pincus, & Foy, 1990; Houskamp & Foy, 1991; Roberts, 1996a; Saunders, 1994).
+In fact, an American national organizational survey compiled four separate studies of female support group or shelter users and reported PTSD rates between 45% and 84% (Astin, Lawrence, Pincus, & Foy, 1990; Houskamp & Foy, 1991; Roberts, 1996a; Saunders, 1994).
 These emotional and mental consequences have an effect on women's career opportunities and ability to function in normal life.
 Women's shelters try to counteract these effects as well as prevent future instances of abuse.
 However, PTSD can prohibit women from utilizing shelter resources effectively.

 Shelter utilization may lead to the better functioning of survivors and fewer reports of abuse in the short term.
 Research that studied 3,410 residents of 215 domestic violence across the United States linked longer shelter stays with increased well-being and better help-seeking behaviors.
 The latter is a result of increased knowledge about services and options available to women in vulnerable positions as well as increased empowerment.
 This may indicate that transition services and longer residential offerings are more valuable.